Urquidy pitches 7 scoreless innings, Astros beat Rays 3-1

 Jose Altuve doubled on the first pitch of the game, leading to a three-run inning.
 Houston got three hits in the first inning and only one more the rest of the game.

+Urquidy (2-2) walked one and struck out five in winning his second straight start, which came on his 26th birthday.
+His day started with a phone call to his family in Mexico.

+“I was very excited, very motivated, and I think that was a big part of this game,” said Urquidy, who pitched with a quicker tempo at the suggestion of manager Dusty Baker.

-Urquidy (2-2) walked one and struck out five in winning his second straight start.
-He retired 11 in a row in one stretch and allowed only one runner to get as far as second base.
+Urquidy retired 11 in a row in one stretch and allowed only one runner to get as far as second base.

 Brooks Raley and Ryan Pressley pitched the final two innings for Houston.
 Pressley earned his fifth save in five tries after giving up a run on Yandy Diaz’s groundball.